alstat/collabwork/Hacking-Data/README.md

 Then, we can use the ggplot codes [here](https://github.com/alstat/Analysis-with-Programming/blob/master/2013/R/R-Mapping-Super-Typhoon-Yolanda-Haiyan-Track/Yolanda.R) by ignoring lines 7 to 20 only.

-Years divisible with 100
+Years end in 00 and 0N
 ====================================
-For data with Year entry in `yymmddhh` divisible with 100 (e.g. 1900 and 2000).
-We use the special function below,
+For data with Year entry in `yymmddhh` divisible with 100 (e.g. 1900 and 2000), or ends with 0N, where N = 1, 2, ..., 12.
+The special function below is used for remedy,
 ```{coffee}
 format.date <- function(dat){
   dat[, 1] <- as.character(dat[, 1])